Kractero/hare/src/lib/posts/gotissues.md

 Norway,oslo
 ```

-If you already have a prepared puppet.csv file formatted like nation,password, click the Different Passwords button, even if they are all the same.
-Then, paste the contents of puppet.csv into this text box.
-Likewise, if you already have a sheet with all your nations and the same password, use shared passwords.
+4. Determine if you want issues, packs, or both.

-4. Click Run.
+5. Click Run.
 If text starts appearing indicating the stage on which the script is at (like Processing...) it is running.

 A cool thing about the browser version is that you can start answering issues immediately, instead of waiting until the end.
 Click open next link and start answering.